CHARLES RIXON

-Charles Rixon came to Minneapolis in 1873, employed as a carpenter.
-He served as the clerk (secretary) of the School Board in 1890 (1893-94).
-Rixon was a farmer, and sold his goods at the Central City Market, Stall 312, just down from where CB Waddell sold his wares.
-He also taught at Pratt School.
+Charles Rixon came to Minneapolis in 1873, and taught at Whittier School and in Richfield before coming to St. Louis Park in 1887.
+There he was a farmer, carpenter, and taught at Pratt School, and served as the clerk (secretary) of the SLP School board from 1894 to 1894.
+He was also a farmer, and sold his goods at the Central City Market, Stall 312, just down from where CB Waddell sold his wares.

 Alice Elizabeth Rixon was one of two graduates of Lincoln High School, Class of 1902.
 In 1915 she taught school at Minnetonka Mills.
 Alice married August Stumpf and they lived on a farm in Medina.
 Alice’s cousin Ruth Waddell mentored Alice’s son George, who became the first in the family to attend college, financed by Ruth.